Wattlesol/plasmic-orcayo/.qwen/PROJECT_SUMMARY.md

 - Fixed project opening functionality to properly load specific projects in the builder
 - Removed problematic UI elements that interfered with builder loading
 - Ensured proper fallback functionality for demo projects
+- All services are currently running and accessible via browser

 ## Current Plan
 1. [DONE] Set up PostgreSQL database with correct user and database